 NOTE: If you do have products in your inventory that you aren't selling to customers directly, you can set them as inactive so they don't show up on your POS or e-commerce platform.

-We take those individual products, and combine them together for a complete a sellable product for our customers.
-I control the number of complete skateboards (output) will be added to my inventory.
+We take those individual products and combine them together for a complete sellable product for our customers.
+I control the number of complete skateboards (output) that will be added to my inventory.
 By correctly setting up my template, Thrive Inventory ensures that all the correct materials are deducted from inventory, while we're putting together the skateboards.